US military kills 11 in strike on alleged drug boat tied to Venezuelan cartel, Trump says

 The US president said 11 people were killed in the strike in “international waters.”
 Secretary of State Marco Rubio described the “lethal strike” as taking place in the “southern Caribbean” against “a drug vessel which had departed from Venezuela.”

-The use of military force against Latin American drug cartels represents a significant escalation by the Trump administration and could have serious implicatons for the region.
+The use of military force against Latin American drug cartels represents a significant escalation by the Trump administration and could have serious implications for the region.

 “Earlier this morning, on my Orders, U.S. Military Forces conducted a kinetic strike against positively identified Tren de Aragua Narcoterrorists in the SOUTHCOM area of responsibility.
 TDA is a designated Foreign Terrorist Organization, operating under the control of Nicolas Maduro, responsible for mass murder, drug trafficking, sex trafficking, and acts of violence and terror across the United States and Western Hemisphere,” Trump said in a post on Truth Social.